djosborne/calico-containers/docs/mesos/DockerizedDeployment.md

 ## Mesos Master

+Before running the Master node, be sure to set the IP address of the Master to connect to the Mesos cluster.
+Run the following command, replacing `<MASTER_IP>` with the Master's IP address.

+    sudo sh -c 'echo IP=<MASTER_IP> > /etc/sysconfig/mesos-master'

 Create and enable the `mesos-master` unit, which starts a Docker container running Mesos.

     sudo cp mesos-master.service /usr/lib/systemd/system/